Visit the Western Balkan

 This day is dedicated to discovering all the great attractions of the city.
 You will take a city tour with a local guide to learn more about the “Gate of the Balkans”.
 Belgrade is situated on the banks of two rivers Sava and Danube, which gives the city a unique identity.
 We will visit the famous Kalemegdan fortress and the beautiful park.
 Then we walk through the busy Kneza Mihaila promenade and visit the central square and Prince Mihailo monument.
 Saint Sava Temple is one of the largest Orthodox churches in the world with great frescos.
 In the afternoon we can hang out by the urban streets of Skadarlija.

 Day 7.
 Belgrade – Sarajevo (300 km)

 After breakfast, we drive slowly towards Bosnia & Hercegovina.
-The route goes through amazing views of the mountains and the Drina river.
-On the arrival at the capital Sarajevo, we take a rest and then transfer by cable car to Mount Trebevic.
-Trebevic used to be the center of the 1984 Winter Olympic games and has the best views of Sarajevo.
+The route goes through amazing views of the mountains and the Drina River.
+On arrival at the capital Sarajevo, we take a rest and then transfer by cable car to Mount Trebevic.
+Trebevic used to be the center of the 1984 Winter Olympic Games and has the best views of Sarajevo.
 Accommodation in Sarajevo.

 Day 8.
 Sarajevo

 In the morning we meet with the local guide and take a day tour of the city.
 Sarajevo is very rich in history and used to be a city where the Ottoman Empire and the Austro-Hungarian Empire divided.
 Bascarsija is a buzzy market area with famous attractions like Sebilj, Gazi Husrev-beg mosque, Old Bazaar, and Katedralja.
 A visit is dedicated to the Latin Bridge, the corner where the spark of WWI happened.
 Afterward, we transferred to Sarajevo Tunnel to learn more about the war period in the 90s.
 Accommodation in Sarajevo.